 As I work the top row that doesn’t have any color changes I will jut use the same strand of yarn to stitch all the way across the top in all the stitches no matter their color.

 In the above picture I wanted to show you what it means to “weave in ends as-you-go”.
 This is ideal!
 You can weave in your ends as you stitch, leaving less work to do afterward.
 Do you see how I have that green end laying on top of the next stitch that I am going to work into?
 I can lay that along the tops of the row of stitches I am going to work into and then stitch over it as I work.
 That way, I have one less end to weave in later!

 Ta-da!
 I have stitched a letter ‘H’ into my crochet fabric just like the one shown on my intarsia chart…except the color difference of course.

 By the way, the yarn I used for this demo is called Queensland Collection Super Aussie 100% Merino. it is a VERY soft worsted weight superwash wool that I LOVE!
 I ordered mine from WEBS.

 I hope this was helpful to you!
 Was there anything you would like me to clarify? explain in more detail?
 Leave a comment and let me know!
-I’d also love to hear about it if this was ver helpful!
+I’d also love to hear about it if this intarsia crochet technique tutorial was helpful!
 I plan to put up a second blog post today or tomorrow about winding off a separate bobbin or “mini-skein” to complement this post.
 Until then, happy crocheting!

 Please come find me on social media!
 I’m on Facebook, Instagram, Pinterest, and Twitter.
 Never miss a tutorial or pattern when you subscribe to my newsletter!
 You’ll get 2 FREE patterns (one crochet, one knit) right away!